Laurie M. Craigen, PhD

 I received my BA in psychology from the College of the Holy Cross in Worcester, Massachusetts.
 Additionally, I attained my EdS in School Psychology and my PhD in Counselor Education at the College of William and Mary in Williamsburg, Virginia.

-I am currently an Assistant Professor in the Mental Health Counseling and Behavioral Medicine Program here at Boston University.
+I am currently an Associate Professor in the Mental Health Counseling and Behavioral Medicine Program here at Boston University.
 Most recently, I was an Associate Professor in the Department of Counseling and Human Services at Old Dominion University in Norfolk, Virginia.
 For the past ten years, I have worked in a private practice setting.
 My client base consisted largely of adolescents and young adults presenting with a variety of mental health concerns, particularly self-injurious behavior.
 My research interests include self-injurious behavior, suicide, trauma, secondary traumatic stress, and the unique needs of military-connected children and their families.
 In addition to my research endeavors, I am committed to international learning experiences.
-I recently co-developed an international service-learning program in San Jose, Costa Rica, assisted a colleague in a study abroad program in Dublin, Ireland and participated in a trauma- healing program for children in South Africa.
+I recently co-developed an international service-learning program in San Jose, Costa Rica, assisted a colleague in a study abroad program in Dublin, Ireland, and participated in a trauma-healing program for children in South Africa.
 In addition to international programming, I also developed online courses in human methods and family guidance.

 Questions and Answers